 Figure 89 —Slot Structure Control field format

-The value of the Number of TDD Slots per TDD Interval subfield plus one indicates the number of TDD slots in each TDD Interval.

-The GT1 Duration, GT2 Duration and GT3 Duration subfields indicate the durations, in microseconds, of the GT1, GT2 and GT3 guard times shown in Figure 122.

 The Allocation ID subfield is set to the same value of the Allocation ID subfield in Allocation Control field of the Extended Schedule element describing the TDD SP allocation.

+The Maximum Time Synchronization Error subfield indicates the maximum time synchronization error, in microseconds, between a transmitter and receiver in either direction.

+The Maxiumum Propagation Time subfield indicates the maximum propagation time for any PPDU transmission.

+NOTE – Maximum Time Synchronization Error and Maximum Propagation Time are upper bounds decided by the AP or PCP based on anticipated BSS structure.
+These parameters together help a target STA decide when to transition in and out of receive mode relative to the boundaries of TDD slots during which the STA is expected to receive PPDUs.
+Specifically, receiver STA should expect to receive PPDUs intended for the STA as early as max(p – e, e) before the slot starting boundary, and the intended PPDUS to last as late as p + e after the slot trailing boundary, where e and p are the values of the Maximum Time Synchronization Error and Maximum Propagation Time fields.

-The Slot Structure Start Time subfield indicates the lower 4 octets of the TSF timer at the start of the first TDD SP in which the slot structure takes effect.
+The Slot Structure Start Time subfield indicates the lower 4 octets of the TSF timer at the start of the first TDD interval in which the slot structure takes effect.

-The TDD SP Block Duration field indicates the duration, in microseconds, of the TDD SP.
+The Number of TDD Slots per TDD Interval subfield indicates the number of TDD slots in each TDD Interval.

 The Slot Structure field is defined in Figure 90.
-The size of this field in octets, M, is equal to the value of the Number of TDD Slots per TDD Interval subfield.
+The size of this field is 4M octets, where M is equal to the value of the Number of TDD Slots per TDD Interval subfield.